What Is Trauma Surgery?

 Nose A broken nose is the most common facial injury.
 If the bones are severely out of place, rhinoplasty or septoplasty may be performed to straighten the nose and re-establish breathing function.
 Hospital stay: Typically none Recovery: 10-14 days initially, up to one year to settle into final shape

 Jawbone (Mandible) The second most common facial injury, a jaw fracture can occur anywhere in the mandible.
 Different surgical techniques can be employed, such as wiring the upper and lower teeth together (more stable injuries) or attaching plates and screws (unstable fractures).
-Hospital Stay: 1-2 days Recovery: 3-6 weeks
+Hospital Stay: 1-2 days

 Midface (Maxillary) A midface fracture is often seen in conjunction with a mandible fracture and/or orbital fracture.
-In the case of zygomatic fractures or more complex Le Fort fractures, titanium miniplates may be used to restore structural integrity.
+In the case of zygomatic fractures or more complex Le Fort fractures, titanium mini plates may be used to restore structural integrity.
 Hospital stay: 0-2 days Recovery: 3-8 weeks, with follow-up

 The appearance of scars can be improved through various surgical and non-surgical methods.